 Move the files up one level if they're nested incorrectly.

-Server crashes when loading backup
+Server crashes when loading a backup

 Fix:

-- Try loading the backup again
+- Try loading the backup again.

 Backup is corrupted

-If you created a backup while the server was running (without using /backup), files may be inconsistent.
+If you created a backup while the server was running, the files may be inconsistent.
+Always stop the server before taking a manual backup.

 Restoring a Backup